NAME

 - Have ftp(1) send a byte after every

-seconds, so that incorrectly configured network equipment won't aggressively drop it.
+FTP_KEEPALIVEseconds, so that incorrectly configured network equipment won't aggressively drop it.
 See “ftp -k” for more information.
-PKG_DBDIR

 - Where to register packages instead of /var/db/pkg.